teekay12/RedisExtension/README.md

 Run composer require teekay12/redis_extension to install,

 Step 2
-Run docker compose up to set up the development environment
+CD into the docker directory to run docker compose up to set up the development environment

 Import the class, see example below